shucwu/GettingAndCleaningData_CourseProject/CodeBook.md

 ## Transformation Performed

 * Source data files are read into data frames, and the variables are renamed in descriptive languages (e.g., subject, activity) or using measurement labels from features.txt
 * Data frames for the traning set are combined (using cbind) into one data frame.
 Separately, data frames for the test set are also combined (using cbind) into one data frame.
-Both the combined training and test data frames now have 563 variables (the original 561 from the X data file, 1 from the subject id file, 1 from y data file).
+Both the combined training and test data frames now have 563 variables (the original 561 from the X data file, 1 from the subject id file, 1 from y data file)
+* The two data frames of combined train and test set data frames are further merged into one complete data frame (using rbind)
+* From this complete data frame, measurements related to mean and std are extracted using grep.
+The extracted data frames are then combined with subject id and activity information (using cbind) to form the subset data frame on which the output tidy dataset will be based
+* descriptive label
+  * activity
+  * measurements